pypeit/PypeIt/doc/cookbook.rst

     - Modify the spect block in Settings File to specify calibrations
     - Run the pypit_calcheck script
     - Inspect the .group file for your Settings File.
-Confirm calibrations, science and standard frames
+Confirm calibration, science and standard frames

 5. Run the reduction (described in :doc:`running`)